Omar Sharif: Family and personal relationships

-In 1954, Sharif starred in the film Struggle in the Valley with Faten Hamama, who shared a kiss with him although she had previously refused to kiss on screen.
+In 1954, Sharif starred in the film Struggle in the Valley with Faten Hamama, who shared a kiss with him, although she had previously refused to kiss on screen.
 The two fell in love; Sharif converted to Islam, changed his name, and married her.
 They had one son, Tarek Sharif, born in 1957 in Egypt, who appeared in Doctor Zhivago as Yuri at the age of eight.
-The couple separated in 1966 and their marriage ended in divorce in 1974.
-Sharif never remarried; he stated that after his divorce he never fell in love with another woman again.
+The couple separated in 1966.
+They divorced in 1974.

+Sharif never remarried.
+He stated that after his divorce he never fell in love with another woman again.
 Before their divorce, Sharif dated actresses Pat Sheehan and Dodie Marshall.

 The Nasser government imposed travel restrictions in the form of "exit visas", so Sharif's travel to take part in international films was sometimes impeded, something he found to be intolerable.
 These restrictions influenced Sharif's decision to remain in Europe between his film shoots, a decision that cost him his marriage, though the couple remained friends.
 It was a major crossroad in Sharif's life and changed him from an established family man to a committed bachelor living in European hotels.

 When commenting about his fame and life in Hollywood, Sharif said, "It gave me glory, but it gave me loneliness also.
 And a lot of missing my own land, my own people and my own country".
-When Sharif's affair with Streisand was made public in the Egyptian press, his Egyptian citizenship was almost withdrawn by the Egyptian government because of Streisand being Jewish and a vocal supporter of Israel, which was then in a state of war with Egypt.
+When Sharif's affair with actress and singer Barbra Streisand was made public in the Egyptian press, his Egyptian citizenship was almost withdrawn by the Egyptian government, because of Streisand being Jewish and a vocal supporter of Israel, which was then in a state of war with Egypt.

 Sharif became friends with Peter O'Toole during the making of Lawrence of Arabia.
 They appeared in several other films together and remained close friends.
 He was also good friends with Egyptologist Zahi Hawass.
-Actor and friend Tom Courtenay revealed in an interview for the 19 July 2008 edition of BBC Radio's Test Match Special that Sharif supported Hull City Association Football Club and in the 1970s he would telephone their automated scoreline from his home in Paris for score updates.
+Actor and friend Tom Courtenay revealed in an interview for 19 July 2008 edition of BBC Radio's Test Match Special that Sharif supported Hull City Association Football Club and in the 1970s he would telephone their automated scoreline from his home in Paris for score updates.
 Sharif was given an honorary degree by the University of Hull in 2010 and he used the occasion to meet Hull City football player Ken Wagstaff.

-Sharif also had an interest in horse racing spanning more than 50 years.
+Sharif had an interest in horse racing spanning more than 50 years.
 He was often seen at French racecourses, with Deauville-La Touques Racecourse being his favourite.
 Sharif's horses won a number of important races and he had his best successes with Don Bosco, who won the Prix Gontaut-Biron, Prix Perth and Prix du Muguet.
 He also wrote for a French horse racing magazine.